MuckRock/python-muckrock/docs/gettingstarted.rst

 Finding communications and files tied to a request
 -----------------------

-We can find communications and files (to download them for example) tied to a request by first retrieving the request and then using the FOIA object's `get_communications()` method.
+We can find communications and files (to download them for example) tied to a request by first retrieving the request and then using the request object's `get_communications()` method.

 ::